release-engineering/pom-manipulation-ext/guide/dep-manip.md

     -DrestDependencyDenyList="QUALITY:BLACKLISTED"

 Furthermore, you can change the scope of affected dependencies for specific groupIDs or groupID:artifactIDs.
+The `-DrestDependencyRanks` is global, while `-DrestDependencyRanks.artifactID:groupID` is applied on a subset.
-For example `-DrestDependencyRanks.org.slf4j='PRODUCT:EAP'` would apply only to artifacts with `org.slf4j` groupID.
+For example`-DrestDependencyRanks.org.slf4j='PRODUCT:EAP'` would apply only to artifacts with `org.slf4j` groupID.
 This is the case also for `-DrestDependencyAllowList.org.slf4j:slf4j-api` and `-DrestDependencyAllowList.org.slf4j:slf4j-api`.

-Full list of available Qualifiers and much more in-depth guide how ranking system works is available in other document (TBD).
+Full list of available Qualifiers and much more in-depth guide how ranking system works will be available in other document (TBD).

 ### Direct/Transitive Dependencies